zorkian/cascade/README.md

 ### Monitoring

-This section contains some guidelines for monitoring your prodstate cluster.
+This section contains some guidelines for monitoring your Cascade cluster.

-The main monitoring is that you should, on every machine in which you run prodstate, monitor the local Redis instance for:
+The main monitoring is that you should, on every machine in which you run Cascade, monitor the local Redis instance for:

 * Availability (make sure it's up)